Ikop Pat

-Ikop Pat is a lake situated in western part of Khangabok, at a distance of about 40 km in the south-eastern direction from Imphal, India.
+Ikop Pat is a lake situated in western part of Athokpam & Khangabok, at a distance of about 32 km in the south-eastern direction from the capital Imphal, Manipur, India.

 Hydrology

 Ikop Pat is located at an altitude of 772 m above MSL is 7.5 km in length and 1.8 km in breadth during the rainy season.
 The surface area measures 13.5 km2 while the depths in the different areas range between 0.93 m and 1.59 m.
 The depths have become much shallower currently.
 The volume of the lake is estimated as 0.013 cu km.
 The lake is physiographically characterized by a saucer shaped basin with gentle slope and a much silted bottom.
 Physico-chemical analysis of the water samples from the lake reveal highly polluted condition.
 There occurs rise in the water temperature while the turbidity rate also stands high.
 The water in many areas is found to be highly acidic (pH-3.6) while in other areas high alkalinity (pH-9.3) has been noticed.
 Observation of high concentration of dissolved carbon dioxide coupled with lower values of dissolved oxygen in different seasons reveal the deteriorating quality of water.